 What is the Challenge?

-FCPS Schools will challenge each other to register the highest percentage of voters.
+FCPS Schools will register the seniors.

 What’s the prize?

-- The top three schools with the highest percentages will receive trophies.
+- The top three will receive trophies.

 How do schools register for the Challenge?